 - If you love door pictures, apparently one of the best places to get the perfect Maltese door is in Sliema

-- More than several scenes of the Game of Thrones has been filmed in both Malta and Gozo.
-How about taking one of the many tours that will take you to these locations.
+- How about taking one of the many tours that will take you to famous movie locations.

-If you are interested in discovering more of Europe, feel free to read my following articles.
+If you are interested in discovering more about Europe, feel free to read my following articles.
 All are great options for groups of friends or family.

 Thank you for reading this article ‘Best things to do in Malta and Gozo’.
 I hope it helped you to decide what to do in Malta and Gozo during your stay.
 It is such a great place to visit, full of history and amazing movie locations.

 ⇒ Please feel free to head to my Mediterranean page, if you are wanting to read about other locations.